• Skip to primary navigation

 The only two ingredients:

-Then, remove the roasted sunflower seeds and let them cool to room temperature.
+1. Remove the roasted sunflower seeds from the oven and let them cool to room temperature.

-After cooling, add them to your food processor, along with the salt, and blend until smooth.
+2. After cooling, add them to your food processor, along with the salt, and blend until smooth.
+(I added the salt after blending for a while, but you can add it at any time.)
 You'll need to stop to scrape the sides every so often and then continue blending.
+This process takes about 10-15 minutes.

 You can make sunflower seed butter without roasting the sunflower seeds.
 However, baking them brings out a sweeter, buttery flavor.